What “Blacklisted” Actually Means in SA

 When it comes to loans for blacklisted individuals, there are two main types to consider: secured loans and unsecured loans.
 Here’s a breakdown of the differences between the two:

-- Requires collateral, such as a car or property, to secure the loan
+- Requires collateral, such as a car or property

-- Often offers lower interest rates compared to unsecured loans
+- Often offers lower interest rates than unsecured loans

-- Allows for higher loan amounts based on the value of the collateral
+- Allows higher loan amounts based on collateral value

 When considering secured vs. unsecured loans, it’s essential to assess your financial situation, loan amount needed, and the risks associated with each type of loan.